Reports in Power BI

 Save your changes or revert to the default settings

 That doesn't mean you can't save your changes.
 You can, but those changes only affect your view of the content.
-To revert to the original default view of the report, select Reset to default.
+To revert to the original default view of the report, select the Reset icon.

 Dashboards versus reports